techGIAN/ST2Box/README.md

 tdrive_stroads_query.txt           # query set
 ```

-Now refer to ```run.sh``` for some configurations that you need to change.
+All these can be fixed on the ```run.sh``` file so any modifications Now refer to ```run.sh``` for some configurations that you need to change.
 Part 1 there is to train the box model.
 Part 2 is similarity computation.
 And then part 3 is calculation of evaluation scores.
 To run it, then we have:

 ```
 sh run.sh
 ```

+Note that if it cannot find some folder, then you would have to create the directory as required.
+If it cannot find some file, it might be stored in another directory.

 ## References and Citation

 [1] Ziquan Fang, Yuntao Du, Xinjun Zhu, Danlei Hu, Lu Chen, Yunjun Gao, and Christian S. Jensen.
 2022.
-Spatio-Temporal Trajectory Similarity Learning in Road Networks.
+"Spatio-Temporal Trajectory Similarity Learning in Road Networks".
 In Proceedings of the 28th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '22).
 Association for Computing Machinery, New York, NY, USA, 347–356. https://doi.org/10.1145/3534678.3539375

-[2] ....
+[2] Geon Lee, Chanyoung Park and Kijung Shin, "Set2Box: Similarity Preserving Representation Learning for Sets," 2022 IEEE International Conference on Data Mining (ICDM), Orlando, FL, USA, 2022, pp. 1023-1028, doi: 10.1109/ICDM54844.2022.00125.

 If you like our work or if you plan to use it, please cite our work with the following Bibtex format: